tektoncd/cli/docs/cmd/tkn_pipeline_start.md

 	EOF
 	```

-To run a Pipeline that has one git resource, one image resource,
+To run a Pipeline that has two parameters (foo and bar) and
-two parameters (foo and bar) and four workspaces (my-config, my-pvc,
+six workspaces (my-config, my-pvc, my-secret, my-empty-dir,
-my-secret, my-empty-dir and my-volume-claim-template)
+my-csi-template and my-volume-claim-template)

-	$ tkn pipeline start --resource source=samples-git \
+	$ tkn pipeline start \
-		--resource image=my-image \
 		--param foo=yay \
 		--param bar=10 \
 		--workspace name=my-secret,secret=secret-name \